Jump to content

 23. This is really DoDo land stuff.
 When you change an engine and put in a completely different one, it might be a good idea to change the engine ecu as well.

-24. yoda replied to mervin's post in a topic in Yamabyss
+24. yoda replied to mervin's topic in Yamabyss

 I see June is busting out allover!!!